pankajpatro703/mathrix/README.md

-# MATLABfiles
+# MATfiles
-MATLAB and GNU Octave scripts.
+MATLAB, Scilab and GNU Octave scripts.

-May include Simulink files.
+May include Simulink and Xcos files.